top of page

 • Regarding Language

 I do my best to use inclusive language that respects and makes space for many different experiences and ways of being, including many different genders and abilities.
 I use language of invitation and inquiry, minimizing directive language.
 I'm here to offer suggestions and ideas, not to tell you what to do or how to feel.
 I do my best to avoid language that is likely to be triggering for some folks, with the recognition that triggers are as unique as people so I cannot promise a completely trigger-free space.
-Invitation to let me know if you are feeling triggered and what supports you would appreciate.
+You are welcome to share likely triggers with me in advance so that I know to avoid them, or to let me know if you are feeling triggered and what supports you may find helpful.

 • Regarding Spirituality